 Second-hand clothing has long been a source of inexpensive outfits, with many of us being the third recipient of worn out hand-me-downs.
 But with so many of us on a strict budget in this recession, it pays to revisit the option of pre-owned clothing.
 If you haven’t been to a Goodwill store, you’ll be pleasantly surprised by the quality — much of this clothing is more appropriately described as gently or once used, and some of it you’ll find with the original tags intact.
 In visiting thrift stores, I’ve personally seen numerous high quality garments from makers such as Ralph Lauren, Burberry, and Oxxford.

-The downside of secondhand stores is that it takes some work to find the gems among the vast aisles of 1970’s leisure suits and ugly t-shirts.
+The downside of secondhand stores is that it takes some work to find the gems among the vast aisles of 1970s leisure suits and ugly t-shirts.
 You’ll have to travel to several shops, oftentimes the customer service at the store is non-existent, and the only way to find deals is to dive in and search.
 Items are usually sold as-is and cannot be returned.
-Yet the trade-off can be quite worthwhile; the satisfaction you get from pulling a quality suit from the rack and paying a quarter of the original price is deeply satisfying.
+Yet the trade-off can be quite worthwhile; there’s great satisfaction in pulling a quality suit from the rack and paying a quarter of the original price.

 An often underused resource is perhaps the easiest and least costly of all.
 Simply ask friends and family if they have any menswear that they would be willing to pass on to you.
 In particular, target the best dressed and older gentlemen in your family or circle of friends.
 Even if the sizes are off on the clothing you receive, this free but good quality clothing can be used as currency when visiting vintage clothing and thrift stores.
 And for some items, like ties and pocket squares, one size works for most.

 80% Off the Finest Quality Shoes You’ll Ever Own